 Buick Lesabre Camshaft Postion Sensor Keeps Going Bad

 The 1990 Buick 3800 Lesabre was a car my father purchased 10 years before his death and I have repainted and restored it to like new and drive it daily.
 Problem is that the cam position sensor I have replaced 3 times.
-Have checked the magnet on and it is in place.
-After first replacement it worked for a week before failing.
+We have checked the magnet on the timing gear and it is in place.
+After the first replacement it worked for a week before failing again.
 I keep getting a check engine light with codes for it.

-Reply: Do you have an engine light on now and code?
+Reply: Do you have an engine light on your Buick now and what are the codes?
 What are the code numbers?

-Yes but I do not remember the code number.
-I had a free scan done at a shop and can't find the papers but i do remember it was for the camshaft.
+Yes the engine light is on again but I do not remember the code number.
+I had a free computer scan done at a shop and can't find the papers but i do remember it was for the camshaft position sensor for sure.

 More Questions For...buick lesabre